 - 2 tablespoons whole anise seeds

 - Place the eggs in a stand mixer with the whisk attachment in place.
 Beat the eggs until foamy.
 Add the powdered sugar, a little at a time along with the vanilla extract and anise oil.Once all the powdered sugar has been added continue to beat the mixture for 10 minutes.
-Yes, that's 10 full minutes.
+Yes, that's 10 full minutes, do not reduce the time.
 The batter needs to be very loose and airy.

 - Combine the flour, baker's ammonia and salt in a bowl.
-Add HALF of the flour mixture to the wet mixture along with the lemon zest and beat it for a full 15 minutes (if the mixture is too dry for your whisk attachment, use the paddle attachment).Attach the paddle attachment, add the remaining flour and beat for another 5 minutes.The dough should be very soft but not wet and sticky.
-If the dough is too stiff mix in a little more liquid.Form the dough into a ball, flatten it to an inch-thick disk, wrap it in plastic wrap and refrigerate for at least an hour or overnight.
+Add HALF of the flour mixture to the wet mixture along with the lemon zest and beat it for a full 15 minutes, do not reduce the time (if the mixture is too dry for your whisk attachment, use the paddle attachment).Attach the paddle attachment, add the remaining flour and beat for another 5 minutes.The dough should be very soft but not wet and sticky.
+If the dough is too dry or stiff mix in a little more lightly beaten egg.Form the dough into a ball, flatten it to an inch-thick disk, wrap it in plastic wrap and refrigerate for at least an hour or overnight.

 - The next day roll out the cold dough to about 1/3 inch thick (1 cm) on a floured work surface.Use your molds or rolling pin to make the shapes and cut them out with sharp knife or pastry cutter.
 If you're using molds lightly dust them with flour to prevent the dough from sticking.Toast the whole anise seeds in a dry pan over medium-high heat until aromatic, being careful not to let them scorch.
 Place the anise seeds on a lined cookie sheet, spreading them out evenly.Lay the Springerle on top of the anise seeds on the baking sheet.
 Let them dry at room temperature for a full 24 hours, longer if you're in a place with high humidity.
 The outside of the Springerle should be dry.